What is a hybrid animal? Is it a creature that only exists in fables and myths? No! In fact, many crossbred animals are real!

-Not much is known about jaglions simply because so few of them exist.
+Not much is known about jaglions simply because so few exist.
 However, an unintentional mating between a black jaguar and a lioness resulted in two jaglion cubs.
-One has the coloring of a lion and the rosette-pattern spotting of a jaguar, but the other sports a breathtaking dark gray coat with black spotting thanks to the dominant melanism gene found in black jaguars.
+One has the coloring of a lion and the rosette-pattern spotting of a jaguar, but the other sports a breathtaking dark gray coat with black spotting thanks to the dominant melanin gene found in black jaguars.

 Offspring produced by the opposite pairing of a male lion and female jaguar are called liguars.

 Technically, a zebroid is actually a hybrid of a zebra and any equine species.
 When paired with a horse, the result is called a “zorse.”

 Zebra hybrids are usually infertile and pairings are rare.
 For example, we call the offspring of a male donkey and a female zebra a ‘hinny,’ but they’re extremely uncommon.

 Zebra hybrids usually have the appearance of whichever animal they have been crossbred with while still retaining the striped coat of a pure zebra.
 Most of these hybrid animals don’t have fully striped coats.
 Instead, the stripes are usually found on just the legs or non-white areas of the body, depending on the genetics of the non-zebra parent.